The Adult Adoptee’s Search For Self

 If you can share how adoption has affected you and what you hope for from the search, it will allow them to see through your eyes and give them the opportunity to consider the process differently.
 Once your parents gain more understanding of your “need to search” they can be supportive of your quest for wholeness and share in this life-altering journey.
 It is an opportunity for an adult bonding experience between you and your parents.
 Rather than losing you to your birth family, their support allows you the opportunity to deepen your trust and relationship with them.

 As you begin your search, you may experience a deeper need for support and understanding from the significant people in your life.
 Telling your parents that you have decided to search can be a frightening first step in the process.
 You may fear that they will be hurt or threatened, or possibly rejecting and it may feel like a huge risk to tell them.
 Foremost, you will need reassurance from your parents that you have their blessings, understanding and support and that their love will not be withdrawn because of your decision to search.
 It’s not that you need their permission to search, but rather that you need to know that the people who love you, support and understand you and your need to take this uncharted journey.

 It is my belief that the search is a journey of the self.
-Prior to finding one’s birth mother it may feel like the search is all about finding her and while that can be an exhilarating experience, it is really only the beginning.
-Every adoptee that I have worked with, whether they have what they feel is a successful conclusion to their search or one which is in some way disappointing, emerges with a improved sense of themselves for the search is really a journey of self discovery.
+Prior to finding one’s first parents it may feel like the search is all about finding them and while that can be an exhilarating experience, it is only the beginning.
+Every adoptee that I have worked with, whether they have what they feel is a successful conclusion to their search or one which is in some way disappointing, emerges with an improved sense of themselves for the search is really a journey of self-discovery.
 Good luck in your journey!